Tanushreee2005/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-A movie recommendation system is a software tool designed to suggest films to users based on their preferences, behaviors, or similarities with other users.
-These systems aim to enhance the user experience by helping individuals discover movies they are likely to enjoy without having to search manually.
+This project is a movie recommendation system built with Streamlit and powered by a machine learning model.
+It recommends movies based on a selected title using cosine similarity and displays movie posters fetched from the TMDB API.